jbatilando/fbu-flix/README.md

 - [x] All images fade in as they are loading.
 - [x] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.
+(Cell becomes unselected after clicking it i.e. no grey)
 - [x] Customize the navigation bar.
 - [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Clicking on a collection view cell will get details of the respective movie

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):